Crypto Facilities is a 24/7 trading platform that strives to reach 100% uptime and connectivity for clients.

 - Unexpected connection issues: Deadman's Switch

-- Returning from downtime: Order Management Period
+- Returning from downtime: Post-only Period

 Notification